 A simplified "man-portable" Joint-STARS terminal, the "Joint Services Work Station (JSWS)", was adopted by the the USAF and the US Navy.
 The JSWS gave access to a subset of Joint-STARS data.
 The Army also obtained an improved "Distributed CGS" to allow uniform access from the level of the battlefield commander with a workstation, to that of a squad leader with a portable computer.

 * In 2005, a contract was finally awarded to upgrade the E-8C's cockpit from its 1950s "steam room" configuration to a modern glass cockpit.
-Other upgrades include a secure network to allow operators to chat with operators and end users elsewhere, and a software upgrade called the "Affordable Moving Surface Target Engagement" system to allow a Joint-STARS to take control of a long-range guided weapon fitted with a datalink and use it to attack naval vessels.
+Other upgrades included a secure network to allow operators to chat with operators and end users elsewhere, and a software upgrade called the "Affordable Moving Surface Target Engagement" system to allow a Joint-STARS to take control of a long-range guided weapon fitted with a datalink and use it to attack naval vessels.

 At first sight that might have seemed like a step backward, since the original JT8D was a less powerful contemporary of the JT3D.
 However, in the early 1980s Pratt & Whitney introduced the second-generation JT8D Series 200 engine, which was largely redesigned and was a perfectly modern engine for the 1980s.
-It is more powerful than the JT3D, as well as much cleaner, much quieter, and more fuel-efficient.
-A JT8D can be swapped with a JT3D with minimal aircraft modifications since the form-factor and interfaces are similar.
-Advocates of JT8D re-engining claimed the new engine fit will actually have lower operating costs than a CFM upgrade.
+It was more powerful than the JT3D, as well as much cleaner, much quieter, and more fuel-efficient.
+A JT8D could be swapped with a JT3D with minimal aircraft modifications since the form-factor and interfaces are similar.
+Advocates of JT8D re-engining claimed the new engine fit would actually have lower operating costs than a CFM upgrade.

 Pratt & Whitney formed a partnership with a San Antonio, Texas, based company named "Seven Q Seven" in the late 1990s to explore the possibilities for a JT8D upgrade for the various 707-based military platforms in service around the world.
 The partnership led to the flight of a 707 demonstrator with three JT3Ds and one JT8D in July 1999.
 The effort went quiet for a while, but was revived when the Air Force issued a requirement for re-engining their Joint-STARS aircraft.
 This led to the initial flight of a 707 demonstrator with four JT8D-219 turbofans on 9 August 2001.
 P&W / Seven Q Seven estimated that there was a market for re-engining up to 70 militarized 707s with the JT8D, and were considering the idea of re-engining commercial 707s as well.
 Price of an upgrade was estimated at $20 million to $25 million USD.